pdfcpu/pdfcpu/README.md

 # pdfcpu: a golang pdf processor

-Package pdfcpu is a simple PDF processing library written in [Go](http://golang.org).
+Package pdfcpu is a simple PDF processing library written in [Go](http://golang.org) supporting encryption.
 It provides both an API and a command line tool.
 Supported are all versions up to PDF 1.7 (ISO-32000).